API Endpoint Trigger

 - You need to authenticate incoming requests with an API key or bearer token

-If callers do not need a synchronous response and you just want to react to events, use Webhook instead.
+If callers do not need a synchronous response and you just want to react to events, use Webhook Trigger instead.

 | Field | Type | Description |